mikko-apo/ki-router.js/README.md

 ## Transparent mode

 Transparent mode uses HTML5 History API to simulate a regular link based web app.
-It intercepts clicks to A tags and if it knows the url it renders the correct view and changes the browser url.
 If the browser doesn't support the History Api, it switches to using hashbangs.
-If you don't like hashbangs in the url (except as a fallback), use this mode.
+This mode is useful if you want to optimize network traffic as ki-router.js tries to make even older browser work as single page apps.

 Additional things to consider: